raspberrypilearning/encoded-art/en/step_6.md

 --- collapse ---
 ---
-title: Iterating coordinates for linear placement
+title: Iterate coordinates for linear placement
 ---
 If you are using specific coordinates to place your shapes, you will need to change the global `startx` and `starty` values inside your `for` loop and pass them back into your functions each time.